Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_collaboration/tb_zts_collaboration.md

 <img src = "assets/5.3.view.png">

-Amazing we have now democritized these sort of insights to the Tasty Bytes organization.
+Amazing we have now democratized these sort of insights to the Tasty Bytes organization.
 Let's bring this all together in our next section and validate our work.

 ### Step 4 - Click Next -->